christianspecht/scm-backup-docs/source/config-bitbucket.rst

     - Account: Read
     - Repositories: Read
     - Issues: Read
-    - Wikis: Read and write
+    - Wikis: Read and write *(SCM Backup only needs to read, but there's no separate "just read" permission)*

 #.
 Put the username and the app password into the ``authName`` and ``password`` properties of the source in the config file.